 Along with a simple user interface that is easy to set up, Freshbooks brings a powerful simplicity to the table avoiding all unnecessary complications.

 Not to mention that Freshbooks also has one of the best customer support teams that are very responsive.

 Freshbooks offers 4 types of plans to suit your needs.
 A Lite, Plus, Premium and also a Select plan to choose from.
-These are priced at $6, $12, $22 per month and custom pricing options respectively.
+These are priced at $6, $12, and $22 per month and have custom pricing options respectively.
 This versatile approach to pricing is also beneficial to most users as they can decide the features they actually require and pay accordingly.

 This also avoids unnecessary confusion or your accounting software filled with features that you won’t ever use.
 While the Lite plan is a good start to trying out the software, we recommend you switch to a plus or Select plan once you understand your needs.

 The Lite plan only offers billing for up to 5 clients while with the Plus plan and Premium plan it jumps to 50 and 500 clients respectively.

 Committing to complex high functioning accounting software right from the start may not be a good idea for many new business owners.
 If you are a freelancer or single business owner, then Freshbooks can be a great choice for your needs.

 If you were to compare Wave and Quickbooks, the first difference to be highlighted is that Quickbooks is a paid platform whereas Wave is a free-to-use platform.
 But is it completely free?
 Well, we will get to that in a bit.